-We build a relationship between therapist, parent and child in a safe and supportive environment.
-As an example, for younger children, the first few sessions will involve fun games, play oriented activities and simple silliness to break the ice.
+Building a healthy relationship between therapist, parent and child is essential and we offer a safe and supportive environment to nurture this.
+For example, younger children will spend the first few sessions with fun games, play-oriented activities and simple silliness to break the ice.
 Almost always, this puts your child at ease and allows us to get to know both of you.
-Furthermore, these seemingly playful activities assist our evidence-based methods of conducting assessments.
-Hence, they lead us to develop collaborative and relevant treatment plans.
+These seemingly playful activities assist our evidence-based methods of conducting assessments and allow us to develop collaborative and relevant treatment plans as required.

-First of all, our blogs, authored by professionally trained therapists, are available for free.
+Also, our blogs, authored by professionally trained therapists, are available for free on our website.
 We publish them regularly and feature topics that are useful for individuals, couples and families.
-We encourage you to visit our site often because in many cases, this information will help you understand what your child is experiencing.
-However, our blogs do not constitute professional advice, diagnosis, treatment or therapy for your child.
-You must always consult with a physician, psychologist, registered social worker or qualified mental health provider to professionally assess your child and direct his or her physical, mental and emotional health.
-Often, a few targeted sessions with a therapist will set your child up with strategies they can use forever.
+We encourage you to visit our site often.
+In many cases, this information will help you understand what you are experiencing.
+However, our blogs do not constitute professional advice, diagnosis, treatment or therapy.
+You must always consult with a physician, psychologist or qualified mental health provider to professionally direct your physical, mental and emotional health.

 Often a few targeted therapy sessions may be all you require.
 We never keep you in therapy for longer than you need.
 To accommodate varying schedules we offer online and in-person therapy sessions during office hours, evenings and weekends.